-Vantage Deluxe World Travel launched its newest European river vessel, the 176-guest ms River Voyager, in March 2016.
-Vantage Travel conducts land tours and cruises around the world, and its river cruises are its most popular product.
+Vantage Deluxe World Travel launched its newest European river vessel, the 176-guest ms River Voyager, in 2016.
+Vantage World Travel conducts land tours and cruises around the world, and river cruises are its most popular product.

-River vessel statistics for the Vantage ms River Voyager:
+The river vessel statistics and features for the Vantage ms River Voyager include:

 - Launch Date: March 2016